leeit2024/TechWithAnuvindh/Ninjas/MasterClass-03Lee/Day 3/README.md

 &nbsp;
 * **Website Deployment:**
 Deployed a sample website using Git and Apache server and understood the importance of Git in managing deployments.
+&nbsp;
+#### Brief explaination of below:
+**1. EC2:**
+  EC2 is Amazon Elastic Compute Cloud (EC2) is a service by Amazon Web Services (AWS) that use to run virtual computers (called instances in the AWS) in the cloud.
+These instances use to to host websites, applications, or anything else as a regular computer but this is in cloud.
+Normally it only pay for the time use.
+  &nbsp;
+**2. LAMP SERVER:**
+A LAMP server is a setup for hosting websites.
+It stands for:

+Linux: The operating system.
+Apache: The software that serves web pages to users.
+MySQL: A database to store information
+PHP: A language to create dynamic websites like login systems All four work together to run websites.

+**3.GIT:**
+Git is a tool that helps to manage code changes.
+It tracks the work with save your progress, work with others without overwriting each other's changes, Undo mistakes and also use "push" to make changes to a remote storage like GitHub and "pull" updates from others to the local computer.
 ***
 ### Details Steps:
 #### Step 1 : Create and Launch an EC2 Instance